Skip to main content

 Terminal input

-FROM greatexpectations/agent
+FROM greatexpectations/agent:stable

 RUN echo "custom_commands"